urgentquest/reseed-tools/README.md

 under your I2P directory. *Back up this directory*, if it is lost it is impossible to reproduce.

+Please note that Docker is not currently compatible with .onion reseeds unless you pass the --network=host tag.

 #### If I2P is running as your user, do this:

         docker run -itd \